How to sell a service with uncertain outcomes: Necessity of two-part tariffs and voluntary usage

-We have established that outcome-dependent usage payments are crucial for maximizing seller profit in the service provider problem.
+\begin{remark} We have established that outcome-dependent usage payments are crucial for maximizing seller profit in the service provider problem.
 A natural question is whether they also increase seller profit in other models.
-Interestingly, the answer turns out to be negative for the lottery pricing problem, which recall can be viewed as an instance of the service provider problem but with infinitely many actions that induce every possible outcome distribution.
-We show the following result, which implies that maximum seller revenue in lotteries is the same with or without usage payments:
+Interestingly, the answer turns out to be negative for the lottery pricing problem, which can be viewed as an instance of the service provider problem but with infinitely many actions that induce every possible outcome distribution.
+We prove in \cref{a:usage-payment-lottery-pricing} that the maximum seller revenue in lotteries is the same with or without usage payments. \end{remark}

-\begin{proposition} In the lottery pricing problem, any menu with voluntary or mandatory item-dependent payments can be modified into one with only lottery payments such that the buyer utilities and seller revenue remain unchanged. \end{proposition}

-At a very high-level, \cref{usage-payment-lottery-pricing} is true because the availability of all outcome distributions implies that to price discriminate between buyer types, the seller can choose actions that lead to different desired outcome distributions for different types.
-The power of being able to induce any distribution turns out to subsume the power of setting outcome-dependent usage prices. \cref{usage-payment-lottery-pricing} is proven in \cref{proof-usage-payment-lottery-pricing}.